 It’s easy to fall in love, but caring for a pet is a big commitment.
 Before you visit, make sure you are ready for the changes a pet will bring into your life.
 Make sure you review this checklist to help you prepare.

-Whether you’ve done your research or we’re your first stop, our adoption counselors are here to help.
+Whether you’ve done your research or CHS is your first stop, the adoption counselors are here to help.
 Connecticut Humane Society adoptions are done in person!
 You don’t need an appointment, and adoption counselors will be on hand to meet with you.
-Our counselors are eager to help you find the right match for your family.
+The counselors are eager to help you find the right match for your family.
 They’ll start by talking with you about what you’re looking for in a pet.
 If you have a particular pet you are interested in, or if you’re looking for them to suggest one, they will share information about each pet’s personality, medical care, what to expect down the road, and more.
-Once you’ve made a match, our team will complete your adoption paperwork, review the contract and documentation with you, and send you home with a couple of freebies (like a small bag of Science Diet food from our partner, Hills) to get you started.
+Once you’ve made a match, the team will complete your adoption paperwork, review the contract and documentation with you, and send you home with a couple of freebies (like a small bag of Science Diet food from CHS’ partner, Hills) to get you started.

 For your convenience, you may download the adoption guidelines, adoption agreement and adoption questionnaire before visiting.
 Please do not fax or email these forms.
 Bring them with you when you come to meet the pets.